lfex/py/README.md

 ## Usage

-Activate your Python virtualenv, update your ``$PATH``, and then start up the LFE REPL:
+Activate your Python virtualenv and then start up the LFE REPL:

 ```bash
 $ . ./python/.venv/bin/activate